delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ![img](https://screenshotscdn.firefoxusercontent.com/images/14b876ec-7500-498e-a400-201359929ac5.jpg)

 Blogs are really cool because they let you get your voice out there, for companies to see what you're all about.
+You don't need a website or a blog to be considered professional but if you enjoy writing or designing things it couldn't hurt.

 Check out his blog here!